anton-bushuiev/PPIRef/README.md

   <img src="assets/readme-dimer-close-up.png"/>
 </p>

-PPIRef is a Python package for processing and analysing 3D structures of protein-protein interactions (PPIs).
+PPIRef is a Python package for working with 3D structures of protein-protein interactions (PPIs).
 It is based on the PPIRef dataset.

 # PPIRef dataset